Debt vs Equity Financing: Key Differences, Pros and Cons

 Equity financing means selling ownership shares in the company to investors (angels, VCs, public shareholders).
 There is no obligation to repay the capital.

-Common forms: Common shares, preferred shares, venture capital, IPO, rights offering
+Common shares, preferred shares, venture capital, IPO, rights offering

 - No repayment obligation — capital is permanent